devm1023/ML_project/_posts/2017-08-17-installing-tensorflow-gpu-on-windows.markdown

 title:  "Installing Tensorflow-GPU on Windows"
 date: 2017-08-17
 ---

+To use tensorflow library on GPU, NVIDIA CUDA Toolkit and cuDNN libraries need to be first installed.
+Installing `tensorflow-gpu` is straight forward.
+Installing the NVIDIA CUDA Toolkit and cuDNN is slightly tricky, we need to ensure a couple of things so that CUDA toolkit works that tensorflow-gpu uses under the hood.

+Let's begin...

 1. Download <A href="https://developer.nvidia.com/cuda-downloads" target="_blank">CUDA Toolkit 8.0</A> and <A href="https://developer.nvidia.com/cudnn" target="_blank">cuDNN v5.1 for CUDA Toolkit 8.0</A> from NVIDIA Developer portal

 2. Install CUDA Toolkit 8.0 from NVIDIA.